 The formula for weight control and healthy living is simple, but not easy.

 Eat fewer calories + Activity = Weight loss

 Believe me, I understand the variables like time to work out, having to cook for families while making different food choices for yourself etc. but it is really about self-discipline, self-motivation…and making time for yourself.
 If you are really serious about getting healthy, what are you willing to give up?
 Are you willing to get up early or drink wine once or twice a week instead of every night?

 I know you may not be able to or even want to do everything that has worked for me but pick one or two things and just try them for 30 days.
 I’ll bet you’ll feel better and might decide to stick with it or add to it.

 My results have been a loss of more than 30lbs, and I am not a spring chicken!
-Lets just say that my son is 20!
-My body is much more lean and toned, I am often complimented the shape of my arms and shoulders.
+Let’s just say that my son is 20!
+My body is much leaner and toned, I am often complimented on the shape of my arms and shoulders.
 My body craves healthy options because it has been retrained over time.
 I have none of the health issues that might be expected after 14 years with reduced mobility.
-There are many other aspects that afford a healthy lifestyle like reducing stress, water intake, and sleep but thats a whole other blog.
+There are many other aspects that afford a healthy lifestyle like reducing stress, water intake, and sleep but that’s a whole other blog.